 This is a sweet treat for all of you guys – with just a click, Visual Composer lets you take over the design defined by the theme, so you are no longer depending on its layouts!

-In fact, being able to design your own page layouts, you become your own website theme builder!
-And once that goes on, you don’t need to spend your money on premium WordPress themes because now with Visual Composer you are able to create one for yourself!
-You can add your own custom headers and footers or start from a completely blank page, it's all up to you.
-For instance, you can apply your custom headers and footers to build unique archive page with our Archive Page Editor.
+By being able to design your custom layouts, you become your own website theme builder!
+And once that goes on, you don’t need to spend your money on premium WordPress themes because now you can get a lightweight theme for free and have the ultimate freedom of how your site going to look.

 So Far So Good!